 - You can make an unlimited number of transfers in any given year

-With an HSA rollover, the process is slightly different.
-In this scenario, the account holder receives the funds from the previous administrator to give to the new administrator.
-With HSA rollover, the following rules apply:
+With an HSA rollover, the process is slightly different than a transfer.
+In this scenario, you are still funding one HSA with the money from a different HSA.
+However, instead of the two administrators handling the transfer directly, the account holder receives the funds from the previous administrator to give to the new administrator.

 - When you receive funds directly from the custodian or trustee, the IRS considers it a distribution, which may involve additional tax reporting requirements.
 To avoid paying taxes or penalties, you must deposit the funds into your HSA within 60 days of receipt